What We Do

 • Cristo Rey Tampa

-• In fall 2021, more than half (53%) of all 9th graders at Cristo Rey came from partner schools, and 41% of all students represent partner schools, demonstrating the power of a partnership pipeline.
+• In fall 2022, 61% of all ninth graders at Cristo Rey came from partner schools.
+Half of all students represent partner schools.